Speech Technology Magazine Submission Guidelines

 Speech Technology magazine, its website (speechtechmag.com), and its email newsletter (STM eWeekly) are the leading sources for news, research, products, and services relevant to the speech technology vendor and user community.

-Less than 20 percent of the material that appears in Speech Technology magazine is freelance-written, and we typically only work with experienced journalists familiar with our market or expert contributors.
+At Speech Technology magazine, we typically only work with experienced journalists, freelancers, and contributors familiar with our market.
 Speech Technology magazine does not generally pay for articles by outside contributors.
 As a general rule, we do not accept vendor-submitted articles for publication in the magazine (please see the "Industry Voices" section below for information about web submission opportunities for vendors).

 Who reads our magazine?

-Speech Technology magazine is distributed to approximately 18,000 readers, including corporate decision-makers looking for the latest in cost-saving and efficiency-increasing technologies, researchers and engineers keeping abreast of the latest developments and trends, designers, and systems integrators.
-Their interests—in improving their performance, in learning and benefiting from the thinking and experience of experts—shape what Speech Technology magazine editors look for when reviewing submissions.
+Speech Technology magazine is distributed to approximately 10,000 readers, including corporate decision-makers looking for the latest in cost-saving and efficiency-increasing technologies, researchers and engineers keeping abreast of the latest developments and trends, designers, and systems integrators.
+Their interests in improving their performance, in learning and benefiting from the thinking and experience of experts shape what Speech Technology magazine editors look for when reviewing submissions.
 Proposals for articles that demonstrate unbiased, vendor- and product-neutral, and complete reporting, fresh and useful ideas, clear expression, and unambiguous authority and expertise are most likely to meet our readers' needs.

 How to pitch Speech Technology magazine